 Shop around for the best mortgage

-If you are requiring a mortgage to purchase your buy-to-let property then shop around to get the best deal.
-First of all use this calculator to work out how much a lender is likely to lend to you
+If you require a mortgage to purchase your buy-to-let property then shop around to get the best deal.
+First of all, use this calculator to work out how much a lender is likely to lend to you

 Then source the best deal yourself or employ the services and knowledge of a professional mortgage adviser to ensure you get the best buy-to-let mortgage deal.

 - The 27 point checklist of a successful buy-to-let landlord

 - Buy-to-let tips: The 8 things that can kill your buy-to-let investment

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - VouchedFor, Habito